 After establishing the landowner’s duty of care, it is necessary to prove that they knew or should have known about the dangerous conditions on their property that caused the claimant’s injuries and damages.
 This will involve connecting the plaintiff’s losses to the defendant’s negligence.

 A premises liability claim must be submitted within the statute of limitations outlined in Florida Statutes §95.11.
-This statute gives injured parties four years to submit the appropriate paperwork for a premises liability complaint.
-Otherwise, claims filed after this deadline expires risk being dismissed by Melbourne courts.
+This statute gives injured parties four years to submit the appropriate paperwork for a complaint.
+Otherwise, claims filed after this deadline expires risk being dismissed.
+Retaining the guidance of a dedicated Melbourne attorney could help you ensure your premises liability claim is filed within the statute of limitations.

 Property owners who violate their duty of care can expose you and other guests to dangerous conditions and serious injuries.
 If negligence played a role in your or your loved one’s property accident, you may be able to collect compensation from the responsible landowner.